The automorphism group functor of the N=4 Lie conformal superalgebra: Acknowledgments

 \section{Acknowledgments}

-I am grateful to my supervisor Professor Arturo Pianzola for his valuable suggestions and constant encouragement.
-I also would like to thank my friend Valerie Budd for her careful reading of the manuscript.
-Finally, I acknowledge the support of University of Alberta and of the Chinese Scholarship Council.
+The author is grateful to Professor Arturo Pianzola for his valuable suggestions and to Valerie Budd for her careful reading of the manuscript.
+He thanks the referees for their helpful comments.
+Finally, the author appreciates the support of the University of Alberta and the Chinese Scholarship Council.